 The belief that kites killed lambs and gamebirds led to their widespread persecution in the past.
 Although they do not habitually prey on larger animals or birds, isolated reports of them attempting to take larger live prey such as rabbits, squirrels, chickens and partidges have been received.
 They will thrive on dead lambs and pheasants.

 A kite’s territory varies depending on the abundance of food.
 Where food is plentiful, large numbers of kites can be found living together.

-In June each year, young kites are fitted with coloured plastic wing tags, marked with an individual letter, number or symbol.
+In June each year, a number of young kites are fitted with coloured plastic wing tags, marked with an individual letter, number or symbol.
 A different colour is used each year, so the birds can be aged.
 This work is carried out by the Southern England Kite Group.
 A second colour on the tag indicates which part of the UK the bird is from (yellow for the Chilterns/southern England).
 There is a full list of all wing tag colours on the Southern England Kite Group's website.